simeoncloud/docs/how-to.md

   * [Create a new, empty AAD from the Azure Admin Portal](https://portal.azure.com/#create/Microsoft.AzureActiveDirectory)
     * **Do not** create one using a personal account - otherwise it will create an AAD tenant called johndoegmail.onmicrosoft.com
     * Note that the user you create the new tenant as will be added to the tenant as an External User in the Global Administrator directory role
-  * Optionally, create and verify a new custom domain name, then make this the primary domain for AAD \(Azure Portal &gt; Azure AD &gt; Custom domain names\)
+  * Optionally, create and verify a new custom domain name, then make this the primary domain for AAD \(Azure Portal > Azure AD > Custom domain names\)
 * Create a new AAD service account - the below PowerShell will do so and can be run from a local computer or Cloud Shell

 ```text